What If We Named Catastrophic Hurricanes After Climate Change Deniers?

 Why sustainability is not appealing and what else to call it

-What’s the counterpoint to “Drill, baby, drill”?
+Green Blog: What’s Your Meme?
+Changing the Climate Change Conversation By RACHEL NUWER, nytimes.com What’s the counterpoint to “Drill, baby, drill”?
 In the emerging field of meme science, researchers try to figure out what language and ideas resonate when it comes to the warming of the planet.
+What’s Your Meme?
+Changing the Climate Change … Continue reading Why sustainability is not appealing and what else to call it

 Bankers realize food speculation is causing global food insecurity